mylesisaac1/travel-journal/README.md

 # My Travel Journal ✈️
-project has been created by Myles isaac.
+project has been created by Myles isaac. here is the live link to the website.
 (https://travel-journal-mu-kohl.vercel.app/)
 kindly note please open using microsoft edge to view entries